61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 1. Classic Cornucopia

-You can put whatever you want on your Thanksgiving table, but have you ever wondered “What is the traditional decoration for Thanksgiving?” or “What is a Thanksgiving centerpiece called?”
-A cornucopia would be your answer, also known as the Horn of Plenty.
+You can put whatever you want on your Thanksgiving table, but have you ever wondered, “What is the traditional decoration for Thanksgiving?” or “What is a Thanksgiving centerpiece called?”
+A cornucopia, or Horn of Plenty, would be your answer, it's the original Thanksgiving table symbol of abundance.

 You probably recognize the classic wicker basket, shaped like a horn, overflowing with seasonal goodies like harvest fruits and veggies.
-Get yourself one of these baskets and fill it with whatever you like for the most traditional Thanksgiving table decor.
+Get yourself one of these baskets and fill it with fruits, vegetables and small gourds to capture that harvest spirit.
+It's a fitting reminder of why the day exists in the first place: gratitude and plenty.

 2. Citrus Pomander Dishes

 If done right, homemade citrus pomander balls can last for weeks.
-A colorful and fragrant Thanksgiving table decor addition, you can use the same idea at Christmas time.
+They make a colorful and fragrant Thanksgiving table decor addition and can last through to Christmas time.

 3. Fabric Pumpkins

 Chances are you’ve seen those adorably festive fabric pumpkins around town and they make really elegant Thanksgiving table decor pieces, too.
-Place a tiny one at each person’s seat or scatter them around the tabletop and your buffet for a colorful hint of fall.
+Place a tiny one at each person’s seat or scatter a few across the table for a colorful fall centerpiece that works all season.
+They bring the same warmth as real pumpkins without worrying about spoilage or cleanup.

 4. Use Little Clay Pots

-Miniature terracotta pots are just the right color to be featured with your Thanksgiving table decor.
+Mini terracotta pots have that rustic fall tone built right in.
 Add a few stems to each one and scatter them up and down the table.
-Or, use a chalk marker to write each person’s name on a tiny pot and make them work overtime as place cards.
+Or, use a chalk marker to write guests’ names on each for a simple, personal touch.

 5. Forager’s Delight